Seraphli/MATLAB-IVC/README.md

 is list in **v2f_demo.m**.

 ## Examples
-Images to a video file
+Images convert to a video file

 ``` MATLAB
 clc;clear;